jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 "Fuck the police."
 Jazz crouched by the damaged charging station, careful not to disturb the evidence they both knew would be dismissed.
 "Can you still charge?"

 "At thirty-seven percent efficiency."
 ARIA-7 calculated honesty versus reassurance, chose precision.
-"Sufficient for approximately forty-one hours of standard operation."
+"With the damage, power consumption will increase to approximately 15.0% per hour during testimony.
+Sufficient for approximately six to seven hours of operation."

 "The trial could go longer than that."